 BY SILVA LAUKKANEN; EDITED BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

-Image description: Liz is depicted sitting in her wheelchair facing diagonally front.
-One arm is extended to the side, while the other is bent at the elbow, fingers raised.
+Image description: Elizabeth is depicted sitting in her wheelchair facing diagonally toward the front of the frame.
+Her right arm is extended to the side, while her left is bent at the elbow, fingers raised.
 She is wearing a polka-dotted shirt with red ruffles at the shoulders and hips.
 She is smiling broadly.
-A blue line of energy swoops above her head.
+A blue line of energy swoops above her head and red energy pools at her feet along with the quotes, “The new aesthetic goes beyond assumptions.”

 How did you get into dance and what have been some highlights in your dance history?